wikimediabrasil/ArquiBot/README.md

 2. Create and activate a virtual environment

-3. Install dependencies
+3. Install dependencies using "pip install -r requirements.txt"

-4. Set up environment variables.
+4. Set up all environment variables(check the settings.py file).
 Create a .env file in the project root with your Wikimedia API token (to allow for editing articles):

     ARQUIBOT_TOKEN=your_wikimedia_oauth_token_here